 The Yellowstone to Yukon Council brings together a core team of individuals with a passion for the Y2Y region, extensive conservation and organizational experience, and the capacity to bring specialized assistance to the Y2Y Board and President.

-Currently, the Y2Y Council comprises three members with particular expertise in law, investments, science, and conservation implementation.
+Currently, the Y2Y Council comprises four members with particular expertise in law, investments, science, and conservation implementation.

 Joe Lougheed is a Partner in the Calgary office of the global law firm Dentons, where he has practised since 1992 and currently focuses on general corporate matters.